SoftwareAG/sagdevops-templates/templates/sag-apigateway-config/README.md

 ## Requirements and limitations

-The template only configures API Gateway instance.
-The product and the instance should be provisioned before that using one of sag-apigateway-server or sag-api-gateway-cluster templates
+This template configures a single API Gateway server instance.
+Before running this template, you should provision the required API Gateway instance.
+To provision an API Gateway server, you can use the [sag-apigateway-server](../sag-apigateway-server/) template.
+To provision an API GAteway cluster, you can use the [sag-apigateway-cluster](../sag-apigateway-cluster/) template.

 ### Supported Software AG releases